luoxisteven/luoxisteven.github.io/md/en/privacy.md

 # Privacy Policy
 - **Effective Date**: 04 December 2024
-- **Last Updated**: 22 May 2025
+- **Last Updated**: 28 Jun 2025

-Welcome to [**xiluo.net**](https://xiluo.net) and [**luoxisteven.github.io**](https://luoxisteven.github.io) (hereinafter referred to as "this Website"). "xiluo.net", "luoxisteven.github.io", and "this Website" or "these Websites" refer to any website whose domain name includes "xiluo.net" or "luoxisteven.github.io", including but not limited to their subdomains (e.g., api.xiluo.net, www.xiluo.net), all URL paths under such domains (e.g., xiluo.net/*, www.xiluo.net/*, api.xiluo.net/*, luoxisteven.github.io/*), and any associated services or content provided therein.
+Welcome to [**xiluo.net**](https://xiluo.net) and [**luoxisteven.github.io**](https://luoxisteven.github.io) (hereinafter referred to as "our Websites"). "xiluo.net", "luoxisteven.github.io", and "our Websites" refer to any website whose domain name includes "xiluo.net" or "luoxisteven.github.io", including but not limited to their subdomains (e.g., api.xiluo.net, www.xiluo.net), all URL paths under such domains (e.g., `xiluo.net/*`, `www.xiluo.net/*`, `api.xiluo.net/*`, `luoxisteven.github.io/*`), and any associated services or content provided therein.

-This Privacy Policy explains how we collect, use, disclose, and protect your information when you visit xiluo.net.
-By accessing, browsing, or using any part of this Website, you acknowledge that you have read, understood, and agreed to be bound by [our Terms and Conditions](terms) and [this Privacy Policy](privacy).
-If you do not agree to our Terms and this Private Policy, you must immediately stop using this Website.
+This Privacy Policy explains how we collect, use, disclose, and protect your information when you visit our Websites.
+By accessing, browsing, or using any part of our Websites, you acknowledge that you have read, understood, and agreed to be bound by [our Terms and Conditions](terms) and [this Privacy Policy](privacy).
+If you do not agree to our Terms and this Privacy Policy, you must immediately stop using our Websites.

+For any questions, concerns, or inquiries regarding this Privacy Policy, our Terms and Conditions, or any other matters related to our Websites, please contact us at **steven@xiluo.net**.

 ## 1. Information We Collect
 We may collect the following types of information:

 ### a.
 Personal Information
-- Name, email address, or other contact information you provide when filling out forms or contacting us through this Website.
+- Name, email address, or other contact information you provide when filling out forms or contacting us through our Websites.

 ### b.
 Non-Personal Information
 - Browser type, IP address, operating system, and usage data such as pages visited and duration of visit.